alpinedatalabs/ODST/README.md

 Where
 -----

-Today github, tomorrow the world.
+Today GitHub, tomorrow the world.

 IPython Notebooks at beta